LinogeFly/hide-unwanted-streams-on-twitch/docs/.userscript/README.md

 A standalone extension for Google Chrome is now available on Chrome Web Store [here](https://chrome.google.com/webstore/detail/hide-unwanted-streams-on/kpgfplcjhleaadnmjmkjddcmekdhdiia).
 No need to use [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) anymore if you are a Google Chrome user.

 # Description
-Allows to block channels you don't normally watch on [Twitch TV](http://www.twitch.tv/).
-As a result streams and videos for blocked channels will not be visible on Directory pages, such as Games, Channels, Videos etc.
+Allows to hide content that you don't want to see on [Twitch TV](http://www.twitch.tv/) by blocking channels and games.
+Blocked content will not be visible for you anymore on Directory pages, such as Games, Channels, Videos etc.

 # Installation and System Requirements
 This is not a standalone application or web browser extension but a so-called userscript.
 It is designed to work with userscript manager extension installed in your browser.